Personal

 We can develop a healthy body image if we don’t have it.

 Although the world is improving and becoming more diverse in its industry representation of beauty and body image, I have had many statements spoken to me in musical theater rehearsals in the last decade.
 Comments like, “What are you going to do about your weight?
 You’re too skinny for the fat roles and too fat for the skinny roles.”
 It cut… if only she knew how hard I was trying not to be thin and how my eating disorder felt impossible to control at that time.
-This highly renowned teacher was of a generation where this was considered ok; it’s not anymore.
+This highly renowned teacher was of a generation where this was considered okay; it’s not anymore.
 Don’t tolerate it, friends.

 I saw a post on social media by someone who said, “Until you can learn to control yourself around food, you’ll have weight issues.”
 Although this is true, it is a shaming way of thinking.
 People with body image issues and disordered eating usually want more than anything to be well.
 It takes a lot of help, work, and healing destructive thinking.